 This research is based in Julian B. Rotter's (1954) social learning theory.
 To learn more about J. B. Rotter and his theory, please click here.
 NMR expectancies can be considered response expectancies, which are beliefs about the occurrence of non-volitional behaviors.
 These expectancies tend to be self-confirming: believing you will have a response makes that response more likely.
 The placebo effect is another example of a response expectancy.

 Substantial research evidence suggests that NMR expectancies are important predictors of affect, cognition and behavior.
 People with strong NMR expectancies become less distressed when experiencing aversive circumstances; they react to aversive events by thinking more positive thoughts; and they are better able to use strategies to repair their mood.
 The NMR Scale is a useful measure for assessing progress in psychotherapy.
 People with stronger NMR expectancies benefit more from psychotherapy than do people with weak expectancies.
 Thus, changing NMR expectancies is an important goal of psychotherapy, as people are more likely to use mood enhancing techniques of psychotherapy if they have confidence those techniques will be successful.

 Translations of the NMR Scale into German, Spanish, Chinese, Japanese, and Korean have been published.
-Further translation work continues.
+We have unpublished official translations in Indonesian and Turkish.
+Further translation work continues, including Arabic, Greek and Portuguese.
 Dr. Mearns is very interested in recruiting Japanese students for California State University Fullerton's M.S.
 Program, who are interested in doing research on NMRE in Japan.

 In addition, the NMR-Y is a children's NMR Scale.
 English and Japanese NMR-Y's exist.